George H. Moses: United States Senator

-In 1918 Moses was elected to the United States Senate from New Hampshire from 1918.
-He served until 1933 and was President pro tempore from 1925 to 1933.
-During his Senate service Moses was chairman of: the Committee on Printing (Sixty-sixth through Sixty-eighth Congresses); Committee on Post Office and Post Roads (Sixty-ninth and Seventieth Congresses); and Committee on Rules (Seventy-first and Seventy-second Congresses).
+In 1918 Moses was elected to the United States Senate from New Hampshire to complete the term of Jacob H. Gallinger.
+He was handily reelected to full terms in 1920 and 1926.
+He was Senate president pro tempore from 1925 to 1933.
+During his Senate service Moses was chairman of the Committee on Printing (Sixty-sixth through Sixty-eighth Congresses); the Committee on Post Office and Post Roads (Sixty-ninth and Seventieth Congresses); and the Committee on Rules (Seventy-first and Seventy-second Congresses).

-Moses won narrowly in his 1918 special election to complete the term of Jacob H. Gallinger, and he was handily reelected in 1920 and 1926.
-He ran unsuccessfully for reelection in 1932, losing narrowly to the Democrat nominee and Former Governor Fred H. Brown in the Democratic landslide that also saw Franklin D. Roosevelt nationally defeat Herbert Hoover in that year's presidential election.
-He was a delegate to the 1936 Republican National Convention.
+Moses ran unsuccessfully for reelection in 1932, losing narrowly to Democrat Fred H. Brown, a former governor, in the Democratic landslide that also saw Franklin D. Roosevelt defeat Herbert Hoover in that year's presidential election.
+Moses was later a delegate to the 1936 Republican National Convention.

 Later life

 Moses died in Concord, New Hampshire on December 20, 1944.
 He was buried at Franklin Cemetery in Franklin, New Hampshire.